eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 This is a testament to the efficiency of userspace eBPF implementations.
 By keeping more of the observation workload in userspace, Deepflow demonstrates that it's possible to maintain a high level of observability with minimal performance sacrifice.

-In sum, Deepflow, empowered by bpftime, exemplifies the new age of efficient application observability, achieving the delicate balance between deep insights and maintaining application performance."

 ## Roadmap 1 and Future Enhancements

-"As we look ahead, the roadmap for bpftime is as exciting as it is ambitious.
-We're exploring new frontiers where eBPF can extend its reach, especially in the realm of userspace.
+Here is the roadmap for bpftime's development.

-First on the horizon is the network domain.
+First on the is the network domain.
 We're examining how userspace eBPF can interplay with DPDK, which is a set of libraries for fast packet processing.
 The goal?
 To establish a programmable network stack that enhances the performance without the need for a traditional control plane.

 We're also exploring how userspace eBPF can accelerate file systems, particularly fuse — a mechanism widely used for Android and cloud storage.
 Imagine streamlining the filter process, making it more efficient and less resource-intensive.
 That's what we're targeting.

 And then there's the hotpatching of userspace functions.
 This is a game-changer for live systems, enabling real-time updates and bug fixes without pausing or rebooting applications.

-Each of these initiatives represents a leap forward in making eBPF even more versatile and user-friendly.
-And this is just the beginning.
-We're open to the community's ideas, ready to collaborate and innovate together.

 So, what's next?
-That's the question we're posing to all of you.
-The future of bpftime and userspace eBPF is not just in our hands—it's also in yours."

 ## Roadmap 2

-"In the spirit of continual improvement and driving the evolution of eBPF in userspace, we have laid out a comprehensive roadmap that charts the course for bpftime's development.
+There are also more improvements on the horizon for bpftime.

 Firstly, we're committed to grounding our progress in data, which is why more benchmarks and evaluations are on the docket.
 This will help us understand and showcase the true capabilities and enhancements of bpftime in various scenarios.